J95Ortiz/Real-Madrid-Quiz/README.md

 ## VALIDATOR TESTING

-The W3C [Markup Validation Service](https://validator.w3.org/#validate_by_input) was used to check the HTML code on both pages, and they passed.
+The W3C [Markup Validation Service](https://validator.w3.org/#validate_by_input) was used to check the HTML code on both pages and they passed.

 _Index.html:_
 ![index.html Validator Result](assets/readme_images/index.HTML_validator_check.png)